Britain ends long Brexit journey with economic break from EU

 The break comes 11 months after a political Brexit that left the two sides in the limbo of a “transition period” — like a separated couple still living together, wrangling and wondering whether they can remain friends.
 Now the U.K. has finally moved out.

-It was a day some had been longing for and others had been dreading since Britain voted in a 2016 referendum to leave the EU, but it turned out to be something of an anticlimax.
-U.K. lockdown measures to curb the coronavirus curtailed mass gatherings to celebrate or mourn the moment, though Parliament’s huge Big Ben bell sounded 11 times on the hour as it prepared to ring in the new year at midnight.
+It was a day some had longed for and others dreaded since Britain voted in a 2016 referendum to leave the EU, but it turned out to be something of an anticlimax.
+U.K. lockdown measures to curb the coronavirus curtailed mass gatherings to celebrate or mourn the moment, though a handful of Brexit supporters defied the restrictions to raise a toast outside Parliament as the Big Ben bell sounded 11 times on the hour.

 A free trade agreement sealed on Christmas Eve after months of tense negotiations ensures that Britain and the 27-nation EU can continue to buy and sell goods without tariffs or quotas.
 That should help protect the 660 billion pounds ($894 billion) in annual trade between the two sides, and the hundreds of thousands of jobs that rely on it.

 But companies face sheaves of new costs and paperwork, including customs declarations and border checks.
-Traders are struggling to digest the new rules imposed by a 1,200-page trade deal that was agreed just a week before split.
+Traders are struggling to digest the new rules imposed by the 1,200-page trade deal.

 The British government insisted that “the border systems and infrastructure we need are in place, and we are ready for the U.K.’s new start.”